 Empathy will become of the most important job skills for the future.

-Empathy is the ability to walk in someone else’s shoes and to understand what they may be thinking, feeling and potentially doing in any given situation.
-This is a very important skill because it allows us to respond to people in a helpful, caring and productive way.
+Empathy is the ability to walk in someone else’s shoes, and understand what they might be thinking, feeling and potentially doing in any given situation.
+This is a very important skill, because it allows us to respond to people in a helpful, caring and productive way.

 This is of course incredibly important in personal relationships and makes up a key part of emotional intelligence.
-However, empathy has an important part to play in professional relationships with customers, clients, employees, superiors and new markets.
-If we can understand what people are thinking, feeling and doing in various situations, we can then deliver exactly what they want.
+However, it has an important part to play in professional relationships with customers, clients, employees, superiors and new markets.
+If we can understand what they are thinking, feeling and doing in a various situations, we can deliver them exactly what they want.

 Like most things, empathy is something that some people are better at than others.
 That doesn’t mean that empathy can’t be developed and nurtured, though.
 We can all learn to be a bit more empathetic.